Annual Report to Parliament on the Administration of the Privacy Act 2015-2016

 Processing of requests

-When a privacy request is received, the Coordinator consults the appropriate managers and, as required, the Legal Services Directorate, the Treasury Board Information Practices Group or other institutions.
+When a privacy request is received, the Coordinator consults the appropriate managers and, as required, Justice Canada, the Treasury Board Information Practices Group or other institutions.

 When the Coordinator identifies a record as one that should be exempted under the Act, a recommendation to that effect is made to the Vice President.
-When a record is identified as an exclusion under the Privacy Act, the Coordinator consults with the Legal Services Directorate to confirm that it is an excluded record.
+When a record is identified as exclusion under the Privacy Act, the Coordinator consults with Justice Canada to confirm that it is an excluded record.

 Formal requests made under the Act are carefully documented for reporting purposes and future reference.